mansong1/Azure-CI-CD-Pipeline/README.md

 # Azure-CI-CD-Pipeline
-Building a CI/CD Pipeline in Azure
+Building a CI/CD Pipeline in Azure with Azure Cloud Shell